anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 3. Feed url or path
 4. Feed content type (Packages, Extensions or Both)

-> Both creators and consumers use the PackageManagerDialog -> ManageSources screen to edit their package feeds.
+> Both creators and consumers use the above dialog to edit their package feeds.

 ### Types of feeds